A professional career in finance start at Bond

 About the program

 The Master Finance (Professional) is a quantitatively rigorous program which integrates innovative subjects that highlight Bond’s excellence in experiential and case-based teaching.
 The professional program follows the same structure as the Master of Finance program with an additional 20-week Professional component.
-Work Integrated Learning is a 45 credit point subject designed to promote and support learning, personal development and professional practice The classes combine theoretical knowledge in Finance with practical insights delivered through case studies and guest lectures.
+The classes combine theoretical knowledge in Finance with practical insights delivered through case studies and guest lectures.
 Team building is encouraged through group projects and communication skills are enhanced through class presentations.
 The Master of Finance (Professional) program’s small class sizes allow for personalised attention and unparalleled access to Bloomberg terminals and our two trading rooms.
 The program equips students to think critically, communicate professionally, work collaboratively, make ethical and responsible business decisions, and work effectively in a global business context characterised by change and uncertainty.
 Show less

 |Program type||Masters Coursework|